Table of contents

 How do we create A/B tests?

-Before you start creating an A/B test, it’s a good idea to define its purpose at the outset, i.e., the particular metric you’d like to focus on first and foremost.
+Before creating an A/B test, it’s a good idea to define its purpose at the outset, i.e., the particular metric you’d like to focus on first and foremost.
 If you want, you can even define a hypothesis for your test so that you can later check whether its results match your initial assumptions.
-This also gives us the opportunity to take specific actions when creating more campaigns in the future.
+This also allows us to take specific actions when creating more campaigns in the future.

 The A/B tests of Facebook ad campaigns themselves can be created in several ways:

-• Directly in the Experiments tab — in the Experiments tool you can create and duplicate ad campaigns to compare strategies and choose the best one.
+- Directly in the Experiments tab, the Experiments tool allows you to create and duplicate ad campaigns to compare strategies and choose the best one.
 This tool will be especially useful when you want to refine an ad campaign before the test begins or use several existing ad campaigns for its purposes.

-• When creating a new ad campaign — you can also choose to conduct an A/B test when creating an ad campaign.
-This option can be useful for people who want an easy way to test a variable when putting up a new campaign.
+- When creating a new ad campaign, you can also choose to conduct an A/B test.
+This option can be useful for people who want an easy way to test a variable when creating a new campaign.

-• Replicate an existing element (campaign, ad set or also ad) — you can also select the element you are interested in and create an A/B test in the Ads Manager by replicating it.
-This way will work well for people who want to quickly make changes within an existing campaign and compare the results.
+- Replicate an existing element (campaign, ad set, or ad)—You can also select the element you are interested in and replicate it in the Ads Manager to create an A/B test.
+This method will work well for people who want to quickly make changes within an existing campaign and compare the results.

 At the very beginning of creating an A/B test, we need to choose one of the available parameters that we want to test:

-• Audience group — thanks to this variable, we can check what types of audiences are most interested in our ad.
+- Audience group—This variable allows us to check what types of audiences are most interested in our ad.

-• Placement — will tell us where our ads convert best: on computers, mobile devices, in automatic placements or standard ones.
+- Placement will tell us where our ads convert best: on computers and mobile devices, in automatic placements, or standard ones.

 After selecting the parameter, we name our test and specify the condition for determining the winner.
 Here we have the following options to choose from:

-• Cost of result (depending on the goal of the campaign, it can be cost per click, cost per contact acquisition, etc.)
+- Cost of result (depending on the campaign’s goal, it can be cost per click, cost per contact acquisition, etc.).

-It is recommended to choose the parameter that will best suit the purpose of our campaign.
+It is recommended that the parameters that best suit the purpose of our campaign be chosen.
 Optionally, we can also select up to nine other additional indicators that will be included later in the report

 Good practices when creating A/B tests

-• When creating A/B tests, try to test only one variable per test, leaving the rest of the campaign elements unchanged.
+- When creating A/B tests, try to test only one variable per test, leaving the rest of the campaign elements unchanged.
 Then we have a better chance of getting more meaningful results.
-Otherwise, when at least two changes are made at the same time, we won’t be able to clearly determine exactly which element influenced the achieved result.
-Of course, you can test more than one variable, but beforehand make sure you test them one at a time.
+Otherwise, when at least two changes are made at the same time, we won’t be able to determine exactly which element influenced the achieved result clearly.
+Of course, you can test more than one variable, but beforehand, make sure you test them one at a time.

-• Make sure that your audience group is large enough to avoid insufficient display.
-Because the audience group is split for the purpose of A/B testing, the ad sets that are part of the tests may be more prone to the problem of insufficient display associated with too small a group size.
-In order to avoid this, in some cases it may be necessary to expand the audience group.
+- Make sure that your audience group is large enough to avoid insufficient display.
+Because the audience group is split for the purpose of A/B testing, the ad sets that are part of the tests may be more prone to the problem of insufficient display associated with a group size that is too small.
+In order to avoid this, it may be necessary to expand the audience group in some cases.

-• Set appropriate budget Insufficient display can also be caused by too low a budget.
+- Set an appropriate budget.
+Too low a budget can also cause insufficient display.
 If this happens in your A/B test, you can try increasing it to reach a larger group of people.

-• Remember also that once the test has started, when its status is “In progress” you cannot make changes to the settings.
-Therefore, plan your activities carefully and make sure everything is set up properly before publishing.
+- Remember also that once the test has started and its status is „In progress,” you cannot make changes to the settings.
+Therefore, plan your activities carefully and ensure everything is set up properly before publishing.
 You can, however, reschedule the test or cancel it altogether if you no longer want to run it.

-• If you choose to create a test by duplicating an existing campaign, your ad budget will also be duplicated.
+- If you create a test by duplicating an existing campaign, your ad budget will also be duplicated.
 Otherwise, Facebook will use your current ad budgets, which you can change in the Ad Manager.
-In this case, if you are testing two sets of ads, it is important that both have the same daily budget.
+In this case, if you are testing two sets of ads, both must have the same daily budget.
 Then we have a chance to get the most reliable results.
 On the other hand, if we are testing ads within one set, then the sets in our campaign may have different daily budgets.

 Discover the power of A/B testing on Facebook!